How to Transfer Files from PC to Android Phone using Wi-Fi

-Transfer files between Android and PC wirelessly: Email
+Transfer Files between Android and PC Wirelessly Using Email

-Finally, email is often the go-to solution for quickly sharing photos or documents with friends and co-workers, and for good reason.
-It may be getting a little long in the tooth, but emailing yourself the desired attachments is still a great way to swap files between your PC and your Android device.
+Finally, email is often the go-to solution for quickly sharing photos or documents with friends and co-workers, and for a good reason.
+It may be getting a little old, but emailing yourself the desired attachments is still a great way to swap files between your PC and your Android device.

-Be warned that, depending on the email service you use, there may be a cap to how much you can send.
-Sending an email with documents attached should work, but don’t expect to spend hours of video footage without issue.
+Depending on the email service you use, there may be a cap to how much you can send.
+Sending an email with documents attached should work, but don’t expect to spend hours sending video footage without issues.